NingmengLemon/typora-onelight-theme/docs/README_en.md

 > [!important]
 >
 > Background images are in the `onelight/img` folder.
 There are several prepared images in the folder, and you can also add your own images (preferably with transparent backgrounds).
-Then search for `background-image` in the CSS file to find the code below and replace the image path:
+Then search for `bg.gif` in the CSS file to find the code below and replace the image path:
 >
 > ```css
 > content {